joeyguerrra/DCF/README.md

 To change key assumptions (e.g., revenue growth rate, margins, discount rate), update the values in `config.py`.

 ---
-This project is for learning as I just started intersecting Py with finance specifically modeling.
+I'm learning as intersecting Py with finance specifically m&a modeling is new for me.
 If there are any suggestions or improvements, feel free to let me know!